Ignacio “Iggy” Fernandez, BCBA

-Ignacio “Iggy” Fernandez is a Registered Behavior Technician and part of our Applied Behavior Analysis (ABA) therapy team at FOCUS Therapy Fort Myers.
-A native of Punta Gorda, FL, Iggy earned his Bachelor of Science in Community Health Languages from Florida Gulf Coast University in 2017.
-He is bilingual English-Spanish, and his primary focus and passion is working with children on the autism spectrum.
+Ignacio “Iggy” Fernandez is a licensed behavior analyst (BCBA) and part of our Applied Behavior Analysis (ABA) therapy team at FOCUS Therapy Fort Myers since 2017.
+A native of Punta Gorda, FL, Iggy earned his Bachelor of Science in Community Health from Florida Gulf Coast University in 2017 and later his M.Ed. from Endicott College in Applied Behavior Analysis and Autism.
+He is bilingual in English-Spanish, and his primary focus and passion is working with children on the autism spectrum.

-Quoting the insight of Dr. Stephen Shore (longtime Adelphi University professor of special education who himself is on the autism spectrum), Iggy notes that, “If you’ve met one person with autism, you’ve met one person with autism.
+Quoting the insight of Dr. Stephen Shore (longtime Adelphi University professor of special education), Iggy notes that, “If you’ve met one person with autism, you’ve met one person with autism.

 “Every kid is unique and has been gifted to learn in an individual way.
 Each child has a different way of learning – and I get to help them find that.
-I love connecting with each individual and helping him or her reach their maximum potential.”
+I love connecting with each individual and helping him or her reach their maximum potential. … My coursework prepared me to treat children with autism, but my experience at FOCUS has prepared me to work with an even broader scope of children.”

 Iggy’s first introduction to pediatric therapy was in elementary school, where he was treated by a speech-language pathologist as a child.
 Later, a few dust-ups in high school athletics like rugby, soccer and football required pediatric physical therapy to recover.